Factbox: Wimbledon champion Roger Federer

-LONDON Factbox on Switzerland's Roger Federer who won a record-equaling seventh Wimbledon men's singles title on Sunday.
+LONDON Factbox on Switzerland's Roger Federer who won a record-equalling seventh Wimbledon men's singles title on Sunday.

 MAKING HIS NAME